 This was a two platform station with a loop on the single track Port Road line from Dumfries to Stranraer.
+It was the summit of the Portpatrick Railway at 495 ft.

 The main station building, a single storey building with crow step gables later removed at the west end, was on the westbound platform.
 The 1891 signal box was on its west side.